maxlandon/wiregost/README.md

 ![Demo](./pics/welcomeToWireGost.png)

-The grounds for the WireGost exploitation framwework project are:
+The grounds for the WireGost exploitation framework project are:
 * **Go is syntactically dead simple** and has a simple C-like object-model: This will lower the number of abstraction-layers-caused headaches.
 * Consequently, Go code is easily readable and maintainable.
 Go is strongly typed, which make Gophers winners on all fronts.
 * Go **compiles itself cross-platform**: Code compiled on a Linux machine will run _on virtually any architecture and operating system_.